List of Storm Chasers episodes: Special

 Following the end of season 4, Discovery aired an hour-long, behind-the-scenes special.

 Tornado Rampage 2011

-A one-hour Discovery Channel special documenting the 2011 Super Outbreak which struck the Southeastern United States.
-Episode focused on video captured by Reed Timmer as well as the videos and experiences from non-storm chasers who survived the tornadoes.
+A one-hour Discovery Channel special documenting the 2011 Super Outbreak, which struck the Southeastern United States.
+It focuses on video captured by Reed Timmer as well as the videos and experiences from non-storm chasers who survived the tornadoes.

 Season 5 (2011)

-The fifth season of Storm Chasers premiered Sunday, September 25, 2011, at 10PM Eastern and documents teams of storm chasers during the spring and summer of 2011.
+The fifth season of Storm Chasers premiered Sunday, September 25, 2011 at 10 pm Eastern, and documents teams of storm chasers during the spring and summer of 2011.